muhammadasakha/skittles/README.md

 ### Visualizing Google Location Data in Kepler GL

-I analyzed my location data from Google Maps to see how my mobility has been over the last few year.
+I analyzed my location data from Google Maps to see how my mobility has been over the last few years.

 Here is a visualization showing my movement patterns within US.
 <p align="center">